bk/wmk/readme.md

 - `RAW_CONTENT`: The original markdown source.
 - `MTIME`: A datetime object representing the modification time for the markdown file.
+- `RENDERER`: A callable which enables a template to render markdown in `wmk`'s own environment.
+This is mainly so that it is possible to support shortcodes which depend on other markdown content which itself may contain shortcodes.
+  The callable receives a dict containing the keys `doc` (the markdown) and `data` (the context variables) and returns rendered HTML.
 - Whatever is defined in the YAML meta section at the top of the markdown file, in the `template_context` section of `wmk_config.yaml`, as well as in `index.yaml` files in the markdown file directory and its parent directories